oddy-boop/Edusync-git/src/README.md

 The Teacher Portal provides educators with the tools they need to manage their classes and students effectively.

 - **Dashboard:** A personalized landing page showing the teacher's assigned classes, a list of their students, and recent school announcements.

-- **Mark Attendance:** An interface to take daily attendance for each assigned class, marking students as "Present", "Absent", or "Late".
+- **Mark Attendance:** An interface to take daily attendance for each assigned class.

-- **Attendance Overview:** A summary report showing the attendance records for all students in the teacher's assigned classes.

 - **Behavior Tracking:** A form to log positive or negative behavior incidents for any student in their assigned classes.
 - **Assignment Management:** Create, view, edit, and delete assignments for specific classes.
-Teachers can attach files to assignments.

-- **Manage Results:** A comprehensive form to enter subject-specific scores (class and exam) for students.
-The system auto-calculates totals and averages.
-Once complete, the result is submitted to the admin for approval before it becomes visible to the student.
+- **Manage Results:** A comprehensive form to enter subject-specific scores for students.

-- **AI Lesson Planner:** A Genkit-powered AI assistant that generates creative lesson plan ideas based on a selected subject and topic, helping teachers with curriculum development.
+- **AI Lesson Planner:** A Genkit-powered AI assistant that generates creative lesson plan ideas.
 - **Timetable:** A personal schedule management tool where teachers can create and view their weekly teaching timetable.

-- **Profile:** Manage personal profile information, such as contact number and password.
+- **Profile:** Manage personal profile information.

 ---